 |3 dimensional||Gives the headers a 3D look.|

 This field lets you set the width of the scroll bars.
-Making this too small will make the bottom left frame buttons (? used for the spreadsheet help and checkbox for allowing/suppressing updates) very small.
+Making this too small will make the bottom left frame buttons very small (these are the question mark used for the spreadsheet help and the checkbox for allowing/suppressing updates at the bottom left of the frame).
 Values between 10 and 16 are recommended.

-The settings in the Column names pane control the appearance of the spreadsheet’s column headers.
+The settings in the Column names section control the appearance of the spreadsheet’s column headers.

 Controls the position of the column names, which can be either centre justified, left justified, right justified or use the same justification as the cells in the column.